Some approaches used to overcome overestimation in Deep Reinforcement Learning algorithms: Abstract

 \section{Abstract}

-We will discuss some statistical noise related phenomena, that were investigated by different authors in the framework of Deep Reinforcement Learning algorithms.
-The following algorithms are touched: {\it DQN}, {\it Double DQN}, {\it DDPG}, {\it TD3}, {\it Hill-Climbing}.
-Firstly, we consider {\it overestimation}, that is the harmful property resulting from noise.
+Some phenomena related to statistical noise which have been investigated by various authors under the framework of deep reinforcement learning (RL) algorithms are discussed.
+The following algorithms are examined: the deep $Q$-network (DQN), double DQN, deep deterministic policy gradient (DDPG), twin-delayed DDPG (TD3), and hill climbing algorithm.
+First, we consider {\it overestimation}, which is a harmful property resulting from noise.
 Then we deal with noise used for {\it exploration}, this is the useful noise.
-We discuss setting the noise parameter in {\it TD3} for typical {\it PyBullet} environments associated with articulate bodies such as HopperBulletEnv and Walker2DBulletEnv.
-In the appendix, in relation with the {\it Hill-Climbing} algorithm, we will look at one more example of noise: {\it adaptive noise}.
+We discuss setting the noise parameter in the TD3 for typical PyBullet environments associated with articulate bodies such as HopperBulletEnv and Walker2DBulletEnv.
+In the appendix, in relation to the hill climbing algorithm, another example related to noise is considered - an example of adaptive noise.